ISISComputingGroup/ibex_developers_manual/Jenkins/Adding-a-new-Windows-machine-to-Jenkins.md

 We use https://github.com/jenkinsci/windows-slave-installer-module and https://github.com/winsw/winsw the relevant files are in
 `\\isis\shares\ISIS_Experiment_Controls_Public\third_party_installers\latest_versions\builderserver` to copy to `c:\Jenkins`

-Copy jenkins-agent.exe and jenkins-agent.xml into same directory e.g. c:\jenkins
+Copy `jenkins-agent.exe` and `jenkins-agent.xml` into same directory e.g. `c:\jenkins`

-Edit xml and change COMPUTER and SECRET to those from above, and workDir argument if not using c:\jenkins COMPUTER should be capitalised as written on jenkins
+Edit `jenkins-agent.xml` and change COMPUTER and SECRET to those from above, add `-workDir` argument of `c:\jenkins` COMPUTER should be capitalised in same way as written on jenkins

 Open an admin window and run `jenkins-agent.exe install` and then `servies.msc`